DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - ❄️**Scaled Agile Framework® (SAFe)**: a set of org and workflow patterns for implementing agile practices at an enterprise scale; the framework is a body of knowledge that includes structured guidance on roles and responsibilities, how to plan and manage the work, and values to uphold.
                - it includes structured guidance on roles and responsibilities, how to plan and mage the work and which values to uphold.
                - promotes alignment, collaboration and delivery across large numbers of agile teams
+                   - ⚒️Full SAFe is designed to support enterprises in building and maintaining large integrated solutions with the collaboration of hundreds of practitioners.
+It provides the most extensive level of guidance, with roles, responsibilities, and activities needed to sustainably deliver complex solutions.
+                   - ⚒️Essential SAFe focuses on the basic elements of the framework needed to be agile
+                   - ⚒️Large Solution SAFe is for developing large and complex solutions that do not require the constructs of the portfolio level
+                   - ⚒️Portfolio SAFe is for aligning enterprise strategy with execution but does not address the complexity of building large solutions that Full SAFe is designed for.
                - It builds on several Agile concepts.
 It does not replace Agile, rather it adds neccessary layers to make Agile work in large enterprise-level context
                    - Cordination Across Teams
                    - Strategic alignment with orgs business objectives